Shine-Bright-Meow/meowCarrier/README.md

 > To prevent shorting the PCB or other components, this is the last step of completing the assembly of your tracker.
 (Right before hotgluing the extension cable/wire to the the outside hole of the cases)

 ## Case Guide
-The case consists of 3 files: Case, Lid, and Tray.
+The main case consists of 3 files: Case, Lid, and Tray.

 Printer Settings used:
 - **Printer:** Creality CR-10 S5